 Knowing if petunias are annual or perennial flowers helps you understand their needs when growing petunias in your garden.
-Often referred to and grown as annuals, petunias (Petunia spp.) are technically warm climate perennials.
-They grow year round in U.S. Department of Agriculture plant hardiness zones 10 through 11.
+Often referred to and grown as annuals, garden petunias (Petunia x hybrida) are technically warm climate perennials.
+They grow year round in U.S. Department of Agriculture plant hardiness zones 10 and 11.
 These brightly colored flowers grow quickly and flower abundantly, making them ideal for adding color to window boxes, flower gardens and planters.
 If you can't grow them year-round, grow petunias as annuals for dazzling spring, summer and early fall color.

 A true annual goes to seed after flowering and dies shortly after that in all climates.
 Petunias act like annuals in frosty areas, dying back with the first cold snap.
 As a mild climate perennial, however, petunias have the ability to grow year-round in the right climate.
 They like mild, frost-free winters and summers that rarely rise above 90 degrees Fahrenheit, with low humidity.
 Most areas don't provide these specific requirements, so petunias are most commonly grown as warm season annuals in frost-prone areas and as cool season annuals in tropical and subtropical areas.

 Warm Season Annuals

 Plant petunias outdoors in the spring after the last frost date when the soil warms up to 60 F. Plant petunias from starts or seedlings.
 If you want to grow them from seed, start petunias indoors in a seed flat 10 to 12 weeks before your spring planting date.
 Plant starts in a spot that gets full sun at least six hours per day, with well draining soil.
 After the first frost, remove the spent petunia plants, and plan to replant starts in the spring.

 Finicky Warm Climate Perennials